-- 5. Align rim with studs on hub and push wheel onto hub. - 6.
+- Align the rim with studs on the hub and push the wheel onto the hub. - 6.
 Install wheel nuts (A).

 To avoid damage to wheel rims and studs, do NOT use an impact wrench.
 Threads must be clean and dry.
 Do NOT apply lubricant or anti-seize compound.
 Do NOT overtighten wheel nuts.